DonkeyKongII/DABCAT2/README.md

 Administration->Event Settings->Label Settings
 ```

+**You should make sure that this label is only accessible to admin users.
+Demo users/workshop users/BOTS users should not have access to this label**

 Lastly, you must install your app.
 You can do this by going to **Apps** and the clicking **Install App**.
 Select the zipped tarball that was created for you by DABCAT2.0

 # Adding action result data to be used by a DABCAT created app